Story Therapy: Finding the WHYs behind the WHYs

 “No.”

-All of that happened several years ago, while sweating out my last stretch as an undergrad in Los Angeles.
+All of that happened several years ago, in a lofty Los Angeles office, while sweating out my last stretch as a Film undergrad.

 I was wrong.